jeffsikes/box464-lab-eleventy-spiderpig/README.md

 Congratulations!
 You comic book covers should be displaying.

-# But how does it work?
+# How does it work?
 That's the magic of @eleventy-fetch.
 It's a wrapper around a simple javascript fetch request, but it has some interesting features.
-The content it returns is stored in the .cache folder by default, and the content can be configured to be cached.
+The content it returns is stored in the .cache folder by default, and the content can be configured to be cached for specific periods of time - it won't make the API call each time you do a build, only after the expiration date on the cache has passed.
+Neat!

 Here's the call and the configuration I've set by default for this lab.